 Did You Know?

-Historically, Kentucky has lower HIV/AIDS morbidity and mortality rates than the United States.
-As of June 30, 2017, there were 10,244 cumulative HIV infections diagnosed among Kentuckians, of whom 63% had progressed to AIDS by that date.
-Of the AIDS cases diagnosed in the last 10.5 years, 62% were unaware of their HIV infection until 30 days or less before their AIDS diagnosis (meaning many of them had been infected and infectious for years, and had presented for late testing resulting in spread of disease and poor health outcomes).
-In Kentucky, 56% of cumulative adult/ adolescent HIV cases identified their primary transmission route as men who have sex with men (MSM).
-Seventeen percent of adult/adolescent HIV cases reported heterosexual or female heterosexual contact as their primary transmission route, 10% reported injection drug use (IDU), and 5% reported both MSM and IDU.
+Historically, Kentucky has lower HIV/AIDS morbidity and mortality rates than the United States overall.
+As of June 30, 2017, 10,244 cumulative HIV infections were diagnosed among Kentuckians, of which 63 percent had progressed to AIDS by that date.
+Of the Kentuckians diagnosed with AIDS in the last 10.5 years, 62 percent were unaware of their HIV infection until 30 or fewer days before their AIDS diagnosis, meaning many of them were infected and infectious for years resulting in spread of disease and poor health outcomes.
+In Kentucky, 56 percent of cumulative adult/ adolescent HIV cases identified their primary transmission route as men who have sex with men (MSM).
+Seventeen percent of adult/adolescent HIV cases reported heterosexual or female heterosexual contact as their primary transmission route, 10 percent reported injection drug use (IDU) and 5 percent reported both MSM and IDU.
 Eleven percent of cumulative adult/adolescent HIV cases were reported without a risk factor identified.
-Kentucky's HIV rate is 7.6 per 100,000 and currently ranks 26th nationally.
-HIV testing is available at all family planning clinic sites utilizing the Rapid HIV antibody testing.
-Additional diagnostic screening is utilized, as needed.
+Kentucky has an HIV rate of 7.6 per 100,000 and currently ranks 26th nationally.
+HIV testing is available at all family planning clinic sites using the Rapid HIV antibody testing.
+Additional diagnostic screening is used as needed.
 Clients with positive results are reported to the Kentucky HIV/AIDS Care Coordinator Program (KHCCP) in DPH.
-KHCCP facilitates the provision of quality care and treatment services to HIV infected individuals and their families in a timely, consistent manner of continued care.
+KHCCP helps provide quality care and treatment services to HIV-infected individuals and their families in a timely, consistent, continued manner of care.

-CDC recommends that HIV screening be a default part of routine clinical care in all health care settings with the patient having the right to opt-out.
+CDC recommends HIV screening as part of routine clinical care in all health care settings with the right for the patient to opt-out.

 Get Tested, Kentucky